Tactical air navigation system: Performance and accuracy

-TACAN stations can provide distance up to 390 nautical miles.

-Modern TACANs are much more accurate.
-The requirement now is to have portable TACAN that is IFR certifiable, both station and portable systems.
-The latest modern version of TACAN has been tested and could be a feasible back-up to future Air traffic control systems and may even be integrated into systems for a seamless back up.

-Past TACANs have relied on high output power (up to 10,000 watts) to ensure good signal in space to overcome nulls present in antenna design and to provide their required 200 mile range.
-With the advancement of technology, antenna design has improved with higher gain antennas, much shallower nulls, and lighter construction.
-Now it's feasible to have a 200 nmi range with a 400 watt TACAN DME transmitter, making the TACAN package much smaller, more portable and more reliable (a decrease in power also reduces heat, which lengthens the life of electronics).
+Manufacturers of TACAN sets mention the ability to track stations out to 400NM, though these systems will cap their instrumented range signals at approximately 200NM.
+Per official FAA service volume information, reliable TACAN/DME reception can be guaranteed out to 130NM below 45,000 feet above the surface for a high-altitude certified unit.

-On the first Space Shuttle flight, Capcom Joseph P. Allen reported up to the crew that their TACANs had locked onto the Channel 111 signals at St. Petersburg, FL at a range of 250 miles.
+On the first Space Shuttle flight, Capcom Joseph P. Allen reported up to the crew that their TACANs had locked onto the Channel 111X signals at St. Petersburg, FL at a range of 250 miles.

-TACAN is getting smaller: full TACAN coverage can now be provided in a system that can be carried on a single trailer weighing less than 4000 lbs, and set up by two people in less than an hour.
-TACAN Transceivers can now be as small as lunch boxes (with full coverage and range) and the antennas can be reduced from 800 pounds to less than 100 pounds.

 Benefits

 Because the azimuth and range units are combined in one system it provides for simpler installation.
 Less space is required than a VOR because a VOR requires a large counterpoise and a fairly complex phased antenna system.
-A TACAN system theoretically might be placed on a building, a large truck, an airplane, or a ship, and be operational in a short period of time.
-An airborne TACAN receiver can be used in air-to-air mode, which allows two cooperating aircraft to find their relative bearings and distance.
+A TACAN system theoretically might be placed on a building, a large truck, an airplane or a ship, and be operational in a short period of time.
+An airborne TACAN receiver can be used in air-to-air mode to provide the approximate distance between two coordinating aircraft by selecting channels with 63 channels of separation (e.g., aircraft #1 sets channel 29 into its TACAN and aircraft #2 sets channel 92 into its TACAN.).
+It does not provide relative bearing.